'I took 57 painkillers a day to get high'

 Young mum Ahlam started taking Tramadol to cope with the drudgery of housework and childcare.

-Like Abdul Hameed she began with a quarter of a 100g tablet, but quickly progressed to four tablets a day and now, even if she ups the dose the drug no longer has the same effect.
+Like Abdul Hameed she began with a quarter of a 100mg tablet, but quickly progressed to four tablets a day and now, even if she ups the dose the drug no longer has the same effect.

 "I used to enjoy the energy surge," she says.
 "But now the high isn't there anymore."